supercharge/docs/collections.md

 #### find
-The `find` method returns the first item in the collection that satisfies the (async) testing function, `undefined` otherwise.
+The `find` method returns the first item in the collection that satisfies the (async) testing function, `undefined` otherwise:

 ```js
 const usernames = ['marcus', 'norman', 'christian']